arielherself/espresso/README.raw.md

 ## 2022 in review: the start of a new geopolitical era

+<em>This week we are looking back on 2022.
+Today, the war in Ukraine.</em>

 The war in Ukraine, and the intensifying [Sino-American rivalry](https://www.economist.com/leaders/2022/11/10/america-and-china-must-talk), herald a new geopolitical era.
 Russia shattered the norm that borders should not be changed by force and revived the spectre of nuclear war.
 America has rallied Western allies to help Ukraine.
 Even so, it regards China, whose shadow looms ever-larger over Taiwan, as a bigger foe than Russia.
 China’s growing nuclear stockpile may yet lead to a new arms race and jittery [three-way deterrence](https://www.economist.com/united-states/2022/11/29/how-will-america-deal-with-three-way-nuclear-deterrence).

 Economic weapons are being wielded with new ferocity: Russia is starving Europe of fuel; the West is trying to [squeeze Russia’s revenues](https://www.economist.com/leaders/2022/11/30/the-wests-proposed-price-cap-on-russian-oil-is-no-magic-weapon) through sanctions and embargoes.
 America, meanwhile, is working to constrain China’s industries and build up its own, to the ire of many allies.
 As cleavages deepen between [democracies and autocracies](https://www.economist.com/leaders/2022/07/28/how-to-deal-with-despots), much is uncertain—even the name of this post-post-cold-war era.
 “Great-power competition” is too bloodless; the “new cold war” too reductive.
 And the “decisive decade”—President Joe Biden’s phrase—won’t stick.

 ## Daily quiz

 Our baristas will serve you a new question each day this week.
 On Friday your challenge is to give us all five answers and, as important, tell us the connecting theme.
-Email your responses (and include mention of your home city and country) by 1700 GMT on <strong>Friday</strong> to [<span class="__cf_email__" data-cfemail="0455716d7e417774766177776b4461676b6a6b696d77702a676b69">[email&#160;protected]</span>](https://mail.google.com/mail/?view=cm&amp;fs=1&amp;tf=1&amp;to=QuizEspresso@economist.com).
+Email your responses (and include mention of your home city and country) by 1700 GMT on <strong>Friday</strong> to [<span class="__cf_email__" data-cfemail="f7a6829e8db284878592848498b792949899989a9e8483d994989a">[email&#160;protected]</span>](https://mail.google.com/mail/?view=cm&amp;fs=1&amp;tf=1&amp;to=QuizEspresso@economist.com).
 We’ll pick randomly from those with the right answers and crown three winners on Saturday.

 <strong>Monday: </strong>Which musical is based on the story of passengers stranded in Canada after the September 11th attacks?